Sagui-omics/AAAGs_2018/Session1_Command_Line/Command_Line.md

 ## 2. Command line prompt

-ls is a command that gives the contents of your current directory
+The command ls gives the contents of your current directory
 ```
 Asia-MacBook-Pro-2:~ arcova$ ls
 NEX2_22_S2_R1_fastqc